 The flow is as follows;

-3. Create an ITP (Inspection and testing Plan) related to a Quality Procdure and providing requirements for differenet stages (from design to construction to pre-commissioning to commissioning to handover etc)
+3. Create a list of quality related activities specific to the project in whats called an ITP (Inspection and Testing Plan).
+An ITP maybe related to a procedure and enlists quality requirements for differenet stages (from design to construction to pre-commissioning to commissioning to handover etc)

-4. Create a Quality Inspection Checklist (QIC/ ICS) to be followed while inspecting each and every line item of the ITP
+4. Create a Quality Inspection Checklist (QIC/ ICS) which inclyudes things to be taken care of while inspecting.
+Each and every line item of ITP may have an ICS.

-5. Create a request for inspetion based on the ITP and ICS
+5. Create a request for inspetion (RFP) based on the procedure, standard, ITP and ICS.

 6. Report quality deviations/ non-conformances if any.